We Can...

 Approximately seventy percent of cereal boxes are recycled, the other 30 percent is thrown in the garbage.

-Cereal companies should consider promoting the metric system in Canada.
-They could use part of the exterior of their boxes to inform students of the proper names in French and English used in the metric measurements system.
+Cereal companies should consider promoting the metric system.
+They could use part of the exterior of their boxes to inform students of the proper names used in the metric measurements system.

 Here is an example of one of the many different size cereal boxes that I sprayed with blackboard paint and used as a test for understanding metric linear, area and volume calculations.